xNero321/nwp_mychap_2018/README.md

 ## Usage
 	USAGE: ./client -t <target> -p <port> -P <password>

-	-t --target	target can be the hostname or the IPv4
-	-p --port	defines the binded port
+		-t --target	target can be the hostname or the IPv4 -p --port	defines the binded port
 		-P --password	defines the password sent to the server

+	DESCRIPTION:

+		This project goal is to create a client able to send packets from a raw socket

 ## Codacy analysis

 This project use Codacy analysis, to see the project analysis